Consciously Curating Connection

 At 51, I have brilliant friends scattered across the globe - people I've known for decades and others I've just met.
 Yet I still feel lonely at times.
 How can someone be both connected and isolated?

 I needed a new approach to tackle this loneliness, so I turned to research.
-What I discovered about how our brains work changed everything.
+Here are some thing I learned (and felt a little daft that I didn’t know).

-The mismatch explains why modern connection feels so draining and why social rejection literally hurts - your brain can't distinguish between heartbreak and a broken bone (Lieberman, 2013).
-Research shows face-to-face relationships provide the most health benefits, with digital communication offering the least biological nourishment (Pinker, 2017).
+The mismatch explains why modern connection feels so draining and why social rejection literally hurts.
+Did you know your brain can't distinguish between heartbreak and a broken bone (Lieberman, 2013)?
+Research shows (less surprisingly) that face-to-face relationships provide the most health benefits, with digital communication offering the least biological nourishment (Pinker, 2017).

 Not great news for someone working remotely, building a business online, far from family.
 But there's hope.